 What’s the best way to store brittle?

-Store jalapeño peanut brittle in an airtight container in a cool, dry place to maintain its crisp texture and flavor.
+Store in an airtight container in a cool , dry place so it stays crisp .

 How do I make it spicier?